oracle-livelabs/sprints/analytics/sprint-oac-create-dataset-dropbox/create-dataset-dropbox.md

-# How do I create a dataset using Dropbox in Oracle Analytics Cloud (OAC)?
+# How do I create a dataset using Dropbox in Oracle Analytics Cloud and Server (OAC & OAS)?
 Duration: 3 minutes

 You can create a dataset from Dropbox by creating a connection in Oracle Analytics Cloud.